Underweight: Problems

 Being underweight can be a symptom of an underlying condition, in which case it is secondary.
 Unexplained weight loss may require a professional medical diagnosis by a physician.

 Being underweight can also cause other conditions, in which case it is primary.
 Severely underweight individuals may have poor physical stamina and a weak immune system, leaving them open to infection.
 According to Robert E. Black of the Johns Hopkins School of Public Health (JHSPH), "Underweight status ... and micronutrient deficiencies also cause decreases in immune and non-immune host defenses, and should be classified as underlying causes of death if followed by infectious diseases that are the terminal associated causes."

 People who are malnourished raise special concerns, as not only gross caloric intake may be inadequate, but also intake and absorption of other vital nutrients, especially essential amino acids and micronutrients such as vitamins and minerals.

-In women, being severely underweight, as a result of an eating disorder or due to excessive strenuous exercise, can result in amenorrhea (absence of menstruation), infertility or complications during pregnancy if gestational weight gain is too low.
+In women, being severely underweight, often as a result of an eating disorder or due to excessive strenuous exercise, can result in amenorrhea (absence of menstruation), infertility or complications during pregnancy if gestational weight gain is too low.

 Malnourishment can also cause anemia and hair loss.

 Being underweight is an established risk factor for osteoporosis, even for young people.
 This is seen in individuals suffering from relative energy deficiency in sport, formerly known as female athlete triad: when disordered eating or excessive exercise cause amenorrhea, hormone changes during ovulation leads to loss of bone mineral density.
 After this low bone mineral density causes the first spontaneous fractures, the damage is often irreversible.

 Although being underweight has been reported to increase mortality at rates comparable to that seen in morbidly obese people, the effect is much less drastic when restricted to non-smokers with no history of disease, suggesting that smoking and disease-related weight loss are the leading causes of the observed effect.